jackie-dai/Vault-of-Knowledge/Machine Learning/Lecture 18 - Convolution Neural Networks (CNNs).md

 ## Scanning Network
-We are going to scan through the network in patches (receptive fields) and apply a kernel to the patch to
+We are going to scan through the network in patches (receptive fields) and apply a kernel to the patch to convolute it.